What is Lancers Recover?

 Email lancersrecover@uwindsor.ca to join our email list or get involved.

-Follow us on Instagram @LancersRecover
+Follow us on Instagram: @LancersRecover

-Follow us on Facebook @LancersRecoverProgram
+Follow us on Facebook: @LancersRecoverProgram

 Donate

-We are currently funded for one part-time staff through the Office of Student Experience.
+We are currently funded for one part-time staff through the Division of Student Affairs.
 Additional funding has been provided by Ignite for student workers, and the Student Mental Health Strategy Fund.
 Operating expenses are covered by the generous donations of individuals and organizations who support the work that we are doing.
 If you are able to donate, we offer our sincere gratitude, as funding is critical for the continuation of substance use support for students!

 Tax receipts will be given for donations over $20.
 Reg. #10816 2611 RR0001.